About the Idea Screening XM Solution

 - Name your project.

-- Enter an introduction to explain the survey to your participants.
+- Enter an introduction to explain the purpose of the survey to your participants.

-- Define your ideas.
+- Enter an Idea Name and Idea Description to define your ideas.
 We recommend including a one to two sentence description for each idea.

 Qtip: If you would like to include images with each of your ideas, select Include Images.
-Once this option is selected, you’ll have the option to attach an image when you define each idea.
+Once this option is selected, you’ll need to attach an image when you define each idea.
 Just click Browse to include your image!
+The maximum file size is 1MB.

 - Select additional demographics to include as questions in the survey.